-There is a lot of fear and anxiety in our society right now.
+There is currently a lot of fear and anxiety in our society.
 The fear of being impacted, being unprepared, infected, or exposing our loved ones to risks.
 Fear is one of our strongest driving forces, but it is a poor guide and usually ends up affecting our judgment negatively.
 More and more indications are now showing that certain actors are using fake news during the escalation of COVID-19 to influence our societal response.
-With facts, thoughtfulness and structured working methods, we can increase the security in our organizations against fake news activities in general and in relation to COVID-19 specifically.
+With facts, thoughtfulness and structured working methods, we can increase the security in our organisations against fake news activities in general and in relation to COVID-19 specifically.

 We do not think rationally when we are afraid and one side effect of that process is that we are desperately searching for information that alleviates our concerns.
 The need for information and affected judgment form the perfect breeding ground for those who want to cultivate disinformation and devote themselves to information influence activities.